 Q: What is classed as income when you are a sole trader/self employed?

-A: Income covers payments you’ve received from customers (known as income from self-employment), interest you’ve earned on your bank account, dividend payments you’ve received from investments, income from a pension (both state and private pensions), rental income, some state benefits, pensioners bonds and trust income.
+A: Income covers payments you’ve received from customers for work you have carried out (known as income from self-employment), interest you’ve earned on your bank account, dividend payments you’ve received from investments, income from a pension (both state and private pensions), rental income, some state benefits, pensioners bonds and trust income.

 Q: Is there anything that isn’t included in the income section of a tax return?

-A: Yes, you don’t include interest received on personal ISAs or savings certificates, the first £4,250 you receive in rent if you have a lodger in your home-the Rent A Room Scheme (NB this is split if letting jointly), working tax and child tax credits or any win you may have received on the premium bonds.
+A: Yes, you don’t include interest received on personal ISAs or savings certificates, the first £7,500 you receive in rent if you have a lodger in your home = the Rent A Room Scheme (NB this is split if letting jointly with a spouse/partner), working tax and child tax credits or any win you may have received from premium bonds.

 Q: What expenses can be put through on a tax return?

-A: HMRC describes an allowable expense as being something that is “wholly, exclusively & necessarily for carrying on and earning profits of your business”.
+A: HMRC describes an allowable expense as being something that is “wholly, exclusively & necessarily for carrying on and earning profits for your business”.
 This means you can include all expenses and costs associated with running your business.
-E.g. the cost of buying in any products that you sell, any wages you pay to staff, the cost of renting premises and utility bills, the cost of maintaining and repairing the premises and equipment you use, travelling expenses directly related to your business, finance costs, administration costs (which includes things like professional fees & relevant professional subscriptions, stationery, postage, printing, telephone, accountants fees, etc).
-You can not include any expenses that are not "wholly, exclusively & necessarily" used by your business (so anything you also use for business and personal use is not allowed).
+E.g. the cost of buying in any products that you sell to customers, wages you pay to staff, the cost of renting premises and any utility bills associated with those premises, the cost of maintaining and repairing the premises and equipment you use, travelling expenses directly related to your business, finance costs, administration costs (which includes things like professional fees & relevant professional subscriptions, stationery, postage, printing, telephone, accountancy fees, etc).
+You can not include any expenses that are not "wholly, exclusively & necessarily" used by your business (so anything you also use personally is not allowed).